rashedmamdouh/MRI-Glioma-detection-and-classification-using-vision-transformers/README.md

 ## Overview

-This project focuses on developing a model for brain tumor segmentation and classification using MRI images.
+This project focuses on developing a AI Model for brain tumor segmentation and classification using Glioma MRI images.
 The project leverages deep learning techniques to accurately segment and classify brain tumors, utilizing a combination of popular Python libraries including PyTorch, Keras, OpenCV, and more.

 ## Table of Contents